sidravic/sidravic.github.io/_posts/2020-03-14-Softmax-predictions-seem-to-return-a-prediction-when-none-of-the-classes-exist.md

 It's always going to add up to 1.

-The presence of a category can be determined by using a binomial approach instead.
+The presence of a category can be determined by using a binary approach instead.

 $$ b=\frac{e^x}{1+e^x}$$